retrofuturejosh/nodepipeline/README.md

 ```

 ### Run CloudFormation Script
 This script will create the necessary resources for your CodeBuild projects (test & deployment), CodeDeploy application/group, and CodePipeline.
 It is highly likely you will need to edit these resources for your particular app's needs.
-You can deploy all the resources with the following command:
+You can deploy all the resources and trigger pipeline with the following command:
 ```
 npm run cloudformation
 ```